-Yesterday morning, late morning that is, we all went to Gourmandise, a French pastry shop.
-They had an excellent variety of pastries from very delicate mille-feuille to coarse bread.
-Mina enjoyed a couple of cookies and we each had a choice of pastry and coffee.
+Yesterday, late morning, we all went to Gourmandise, a French pastry shop.
+They had an excellent variety of pastries, from very delicate mille-feuille to coarse bread.
+Mina enjoyed a couple of cookies, and we each had a choice of pastry and coffee.
 Mina enjoyed wandering around and exploring the ornately carved furniture.

-After we left there, we dropped Jan and Elif to visit a friend, Jane, in the hospital.
-We dropped them off and as Mina took a nap in her car seat Tolga gave me a nice tour around the parts of the city I had not seen.
-The area known as the “avenues” is the expensive part of the town and the houses certainly showed that.
+After we left the pastry shop, we dropped Jan and Elif to visit a friend, Jane, in the hospital.
+We dropped them off, and as Mina took a nap in her car seat, Tolga gave me a nice tour around the parts of the city I had not seen.
+The area known as the “avenues” is the expensive part of the town, and the houses certainly showed that.

 Below are some photographs from today.